Spider201866/Alan_web/memory-bank/systemPatterns.md

 ## Key Technical Decisions
 - **Static File Serving**: Express.js serves static HTML, CSS, and JavaScript files from the `public/` directory.
-- **No Backend Data Storage**: The project does not involve complex backend record storage or external databases; data handling is primarily for chatbot interaction.
+- **Backend Data Storage**: User session and history data are now stored in a persistent SQLite database (`alan-data.db` locally, `/data/alan-data.db` in production on Railway) managed by the `better-sqlite3` library via `services/data-service.js`.
+This replaces the previous JSON file-based storage.
 - **Rate Limiting**: `express-rate-limit` is used on server endpoints (100 requests per 15 minutes per IP) to prevent abuse.
 - **Security Headers**: `Helmet` is used in `server.js`, configured with options from `config/index.js`, to set various HTTP response headers.
-The Content Security Policy (CSP) is meticulously configured to allow necessary external resources (CDNs, Flowise backend, Google Fonts, IP API) while aiming for security.
-This includes specific directives for `scriptSrc`, `styleSrc`, `fontSrc`, `connectSrc`, and `scriptSrcAttr` (to manage inline event handlers).
+The Content Security Policy (CSP) is meticulously configured to allow necessary external resources (CDNs, Flowise backend, Google Fonts, IP API, Leaflet resources including map tiles and icons from unpkg.com and raw.githubusercontent.com) while aiming for security.
+This includes specific directives for `scriptSrc`, `styleSrc`, `fontSrc`, `imgSrc`, `connectSrc`, and `scriptSrcAttr`.
 - **Environment Variable Validation**: Critical environment variables (`MASTER_PASSWORD_HASH`, `PASSWORD_SALT`) are validated within `config/index.js` during application startup.
-- **JSON File Integrity**: JSON data files (`user-info.json`, `user-history.json`) are ensured to have a trailing newline character.
 - **Frontend Consistency & Performance**:
     - Shared appbar pattern (`#appBar`) and the unique main header on `home.html` (`.chatbot-header`) are styled via `public/styles/styles.css`.
     - Specific padding adjustments (e.g., `.chatbot-subtitle`) and viewport meta tag consistency are used to ensure visually consistent rendered heights for these headers across different pages and in various (emulated) viewing environments.